 No matter, what kind of game you are playing and on what kind of tennis court, tennis balls get dirtier after some time – especially when playing outdoor.

 At first, it seems very simple to clean a tennis ball, that’s because it is.
-However, there are few minor details you need to know so you can shrink your tennis budget for a longer-term.
+However, there are a few minor details you need to know so you can shrink your tennis budget for a longer term.